jacobxperez/lexica-ultralegible/README.md

 # [Lexica Ultralegible](https://jacobxperez.github.io/lexica-ultralegible/)

 Lexica Ultralegible is a modern typeface inspired by the principles of legibility and clarity, building on the foundation laid by the original Atkinson Hyperlegible typeface.
-Designed specifically to enhance readability for low vision readers, Atkinson Hyperlegible was a groundbreaking project developed by the Braille Institute, founded by J. Robert Atkinson.
-This typeface focused on improving character recognition through distinctive letterforms, making text more accessible and inclusive.
+Designed specifically to enhance readability for low vision readers, this typeface focused on improving character recognition through distinctive letterforms, making text more accessible and inclusive.

 ---
 ![banner](docs/banner.jpg)